-The first is to capture the user’s details when their intent is highest.
+- Capture the user’s details when their intent is highest.
 By not relying on exit intent (which triggers when the desire to leave outweighs that of purchasing) we secured 62% of abandoners details.

-The second is to serve those abandoners with a cart abandonment email series which reminds them of their purchase and brings them back on site (which is responsible for much of the $30 million we’ve recaptured).
+- Serve those abandoners with a cart abandonment email series which reminds them of their purchase and brings them back on site (which is responsible for much of the $30 million we’ve recaptured).

-The third is a new feature that’s proving to perform well in testing.
-And that’s the use of notifications for the same purpose as a cart abandonment series.
+- Use of notifications for the same purpose as a cart abandonment series.
 It’s another way to re-engage the user, remind them of their cart and bring them back on site.